Railways in Northallerton: 1841–1901

 A railway between York and Darlington via Northallerton was suggested in 1826 in the York Herald, but the first railway, built by the Great North of England Railway (GNE), following the proposed route, only opened to mineral traffic in January 1841 and to passengers in March of the same year.
 When navvies were digging in the Castle Hills area of Northallerton, three Roman sarcophagi were unearthed which were taken to Darlington. station opened in March 1841, and the "York Herald" described it as "in the Elizabethan Gothic style".
 Although much remodelled, the station is in the same location, with staggered platforms as when first built.
 Opening beyond to did not come until 1844.
-In 1842, the GNE was absorbed into the Newcastle & Darlington Junction Railway (N&DJR), who, in 1846 gained Parliamentary approval for a line between Northallerton and Bedale.
+In 1842, the GNE was absorbed into the Newcastle and Darlington Junction Railway (N&DJR), who, in 1846 gained Parliamentary approval for a line between Northallerton and Bedale.
 Work started the same year, but because of the unscrupulous practices of George Hudson, who controlled the N&DJR, work was halted in early 1848 The line opened between Northallerton and Bedale in March 1848.
 Various other schemes progressed the line through Wensleydale and the N&DJR became part of the York, Newcastle and Berwick Railway (YN&BR).
 The Wensleydale line left Northallerton westwards and had two connections with the mainline north of Northallerton; one at Castle Hills South and the other at Castle Hills North.
 Initially, access was from the north (the Darlington direction) which meant that trains originating in Northallerton had to reverse.
 This was remedied in 1882 with the opening of a direct curve onto the Wensleydale line.

 The third line was the Leeds Northern Railway (LNR), previously the Leeds & Thirsk Railway, whose line opened in June 1852.
 The LNR line paralleled the YN&BR line at a lower level to the west.
 The GNE formation was built on an embankment that took it from what became Cordio Junction to Castle Hills on an embankment made from 252,641 yd3 of earth from when Castle Hills, north of the station, was levelled.
 This was the second most difficult engineering task undertaken by the company between York and Darlington after the stone viaduct at Croft.
 The LNR station, Northallerton Town was in the North Bridge area.
 The LNR passed under the YN&B just north of Northallerton station where a short tunnel was driven under the YN&B line at an angle of 23%.
 Tunnelling took place while keeping the upper line open.
 No work took place until designs the tunnel were submitted by the LNR engineer, Joshua T Naylor, to the YN&B. The tunnel was constructed by driving piles into the GNE embankment and inserting a platform above them to support the rails.
 The tunnel was excavated and the space bricked up until the arches at either end could be completed.
 The tunnel is 26 ft wide and 160 ft long.